aubricusarchive/deputy/docs/ntoes.md

 1. Discovery
 * Registration
 * Application hooks to which the plugins attach (a.k.a 'mount points')
+    * what kind of application hooks would I need?
 * Exposing application capabilities back to plugins (a.k.a. 'extension api');

 #### Discovery